Testing conformal gravity using the supermassive black hole NGC 4258: General relativistic model for a nonsingular BH in conformal gravity

-where $g_{\mu\nu}$ stands for the Schwarzschild metric, $\Omega(r)=\left(1+\frac{l^2}{r^2}\right)^{2N}$ is the conformal factor characterized by the parameters $l$ and $N$, and $d\xi^2=d\theta^2+\sin^2\theta d\varphi^2$.
-Here, we have performed a conformal transformation to the Schwarzschild spacetime, thus removing the singularity at $r=0$.
-This metric represents a static and spherically symmetric background that possesses two commuting Killing vectors associated with the conserved quantities along the circular geodesic motion of the probe particles.
+Furthermore, the metric \eqref{CG metric} represents a static and spherically symmetric background that possesses two commuting Killing vectors associated with the conserved quantities along the circular geodesic motion of the probe particles.
 These conserved quantities are the energy per unit mass $E$ and the axial angular momentum per unit mass $L$.
 In addition, due to the spherical symmetry of the line element \eqref{CG metric}, we restrict the particle's motion to the equatorial plane $\theta =\pi /2$ without loss of generality.
-Besides, by considering the particle motion with normalized 4-velocity $U^{\mu}U_{\mu}=-1$, constrained to equatorial motion where $U^\theta =0$, we obtained an equation with an energy conservation law structure
+Besides, by considering the particle's motion with normalized 4-velocity $U^{\mu}U_{\mu}=-1$, constrained to equatorial motion where $U^\theta =0$, we obtain an equation with an energy conservation law structure

 where the first term is the kinetic energy of the particle moving in an effective potential of the form